Why the Humber

 Annual events the Freedom Festival and the Humber Street Sesh are extremely popular among arts fanatics and music lovers and are a must-attend for anyone living within the region and beyond.
 Having grown significantly over recent years, the festivals attract artists and performers from far and wide every year to entertain crowds of thousands.

 Freedom Festival has become one of the UK’s leading international arts festivals, with audiences in excess of 130,000 descending on the city of Hull each year.

 Pride in Hull, led by the LGBTQ+ community and supported and sponsored by numerous local businesses, is open to all and was named the inaugural ‘UK Pride’ in 2017, making the event the focus of the Pride calendar for the year.
 Pride in Hull is the largest free-to-enter Pride festival in the UK and the second-largest event in the city’s festival calendar.

 Completed in 2018, Hull’s Bonus Arena welcomes world-renowned musicians, comedians and more throughout the year.
 Our region also has a vibrant theatre offering, with six main theatres in the region providing fantastic West End touring productions, ballets, musical theatre and concerts; Hull Truck Theatre, Scunthorpe’s Baths Hall, East Riding Theatre, Scunthorpe’s Plowright Theatre, Grimsby Auditorium and Hull New Theatre, which has staged shows such as The Royal Ballet.

-Culture shines bright in our region through imaginative events and independent cultural companies such as Absoluteley Cultured, Middle Child Theatre and The Culture House.
+Culture shines bright in our region through imaginative events and independent cultural companies such as Absolutely Cultured, Middle Child Theatre and The Culture House.

 Find out more

 This article is only a glimpse of what the Humber has to offer.
-View the Your Life brochure for more information on the region’s lifestyle offering.
+View the Your Move brochure for more information on the region’s lifestyle offering.